Henry M. Ridgely: Early life and family

 Ridgely was born in Dover, Delaware, the son of Dr. Charles and Ann Moore Ridgely.
 He attended Dickinson College and studied law with Charles Smith of Lancaster, Pennsylvania.
 Admitted to the Delaware Bar in 1802, he began a practice in Dover.
-Sally Banning of Dover was his first wife, and they had 15 children, including eight who lived to adulthood: Charles George, Elizabeth, Ann (who married Charles Irénée du Pont), Henry, Nicholas, Eugene, Williamina and Edward.
+Sally Banning of Dover was his first wife, and they had 15 children, including eight who lived to adulthood: Charles George, Elizabeth, Ann (who married Charles I. du Pont), Henry, Nicholas, Eugene, Williamina and Edward.
 In 1842, Ridgely married Sarah Ann Comegys, the daughter of Cornelius P. Comegys, the former Governor of Delaware.
 They had no children.
 They were all members of Christ Episcopal Church.
 Ridgely was instrumental in the organization of the Farmer's Bank and served as its president in Dover for 40 years.

 Professional and political career

 Ridgely was a Federalist and began his political career in the State House, serving in three sessions from 1808 through 1810.
 He was a Kent County Levy Court Commissioner as well.
-Subsequently, he was elected to the 12th and 13th United States House from required until March 4, 1811 until March 3, 1815.
+Subsequently, he was elected to the 12th and 13th United States House from until March 4, 1811, until March 3, 1815.
 There he joined the general Federalist opposition to the War of 1812.
 Much of his correspondence from these days is published in A Calendar of Ridgely Family Letters, 1742–1899.

 Not seeking reelection in 1814, he returned to Dover and resumed the practice of law.
 He served as the Secretary of State of Delaware from 1817 until 1827 and also was elected to the State House for the 1816, 1822, and 1827 sessions.
-In 1827, he was elected to the United States Senate to fill the vacancy caused by the death of Nicholas Van Dyke and served out his term from January 12, 1827 until March 3, 1829.
+In 1827, he was elected to the United States Senate to fill the vacancy caused by the death of Nicholas Van Dyke and served out his term from January 12, 1827, until March 3, 1829.
 He was not reelected to the next Congress because, in the great political realignment then underway, Ridgely had become a supporter of President Andrew Jackson, in opposition to the majority in the Delaware General Assembly.
 He was an opponent of slavery and is said to have bought slaves, only to release them.